 No single organisation can solve these challenges in isolation.
-A whole systems approach is required to safeguard the population harnessing the skills and resources of key partners and local communities, and working more closely together to improve the safeguarding health and wellbeing of our residents.
+A whole systems approach is required to safeguard the population harnessing the skills and resources of key partners

 The following data insights are taken from the Public Health Joint Needs Assessment updated in March 2025.
 We have focused on information pertinent to our understanding of our safeguarding responsibilities.